reactjs/react.dev/beta/src/pages/reference/usestate.md

 ### `useState(initialState)` {/*usestate*/}

-Import it from React, then call `useState` at the top level of your component to declare a [state variable](/learn/state-a-components-memory).
+Call `useState` at the top level of your component to declare a [state variable](/learn/state-a-components-memory).

 ```js
 import { useState } from 'react';